jkickler/mlops_kedro_p/README.md

 - Several pipelines were created for different tasks, which can be found in pipeline_registry.py
 - A requiremets.txt is provided to replicate the used packages.

-## How to configure the local environment for the project
+## How to configure the local environment

  ```
 python3 -m venv .mlops-env